hmisonne/Serverless_WouldYouRather/README.md

 # Would You Rather - Serverless App

-This is my capstone project for the Cloud Developer Nanodegree.
-The goal of this project was to build and deploy a serverless application on AWS.
+The goal of this project is to build and deploy a serverless application on AWS.
 To accomplish this task, I decided to build a "Would You Rather" game with a React frontend and a Node.JS backend using a serverless framework.

 I used a [CloudFormation Template](backend/serverless.yml) to deploy:
 - An API gateway